parsiya/parsiya.net/content/post/2016-07-24-thick-client-6-how-proxies-work.markdown

 Usually proxy-aware clients have proxy settings or honor some OS specific ones (e.g. IE proxy settings).
 This signals that the browser is connected to a proxy and should act accordingly.
 Almost all browsers are proxy-aware.

-# 5. Conclusion and Future Plans
+# 6. Conclusion and Future Plans
 Well that was all folks.
-Hopfully this is useful.
+Hopefully this is useful.
 Now we know how proxies work internally.
 Next time Burp messes up, capture the local traffic between the client and Burp and diagnose the problem.
 Pay attention to Burp's alert tab, usually TLS problems show up there too.

 My plans for next part is to talk about traffic redirection techniques.